🔬 Tidyverse Series – Post 9: Functional Programming in R with purrr

 Link to heading

-When we need to apply a function across multiple columns in a dataframe, pmap()
+When we need to apply a function across multiple columns in a dataframe, pmap() is the best choice.

 ➡️ Example: Compute a BMI column Link to heading